People

 Whitman College, WA, USA

 Tom is a clinical psychologist who studies disgust.
 He is an early adopter of eye tracking in this field, with a nearly pathological preference for low-cost devices.
-We work on the lack of habituation to disgust (Dalmaijer et al., 2021, JEP:General), the cultural evolution of disgust (Dalmaijer & Armstrong, preprint, arXiv), and the online eye-tracking alternative MouseView.js (Anwyl-Irvine et al., in press, Behaviour Research Methods).
+We work on the lack of habituation to disgust (Dalmaijer et al., 2021, JEP:General), the cultural evolution of disgust (Dalmaijer & Armstrong, preprint, arXiv), and the online eye-tracking alternative MouseView.js (Anwyl-Irvine et al., 2022, Behaviour Research Methods).

 Duncan Astle